-Bradley’s Corner Cafe dishes good, inexpensive eats and 25 freshly baked pies daily.
+The father and son team at Bradley’s Corner Cafe dishes good, inexpensive eats and fresh-baked pies.

-Thousands of people crowd art galleries, shop for affordable antiques and dance to street music during ArtsConnect First Friday Artwalks in North Topeka Art District (known as NOTO).
+Thousands crowd art galleries, shop for affordable antiques and dance to street music during ArtsConnect First Friday Artwalks in North Topeka Art District (known as NOTO).

 Inside a lovingly restored row house, RowHouse Restaurant owner-chef Greg Fox shows off his fine-dining chops with a prix fixe menu that changes weekly.

-Stay at The Woodward Inn, a 1920s Tudor-style mansion restored and converted to an upscale bed-and-breakfast, complete with richly designed decor (from $145).
+Stay at The Woodward Inn on Fillmore, a 1920s Tudor-style mansion restored and converted to an upscale bed-and-breakfast (from $145).

 Truffles, candy-dipped caramel apples and homemade fudge are just some of the goodies that make Hazel Hill Chocolate Traditions a chocolate-lover’s paradise.

-Learn about ancient inhabitants, Spanish conquistadors, early railroads and 1950s diners at the Kansas Museum of History; then finish the day with a Chicago-style pie or thin-crust Margherita at Via’s Pizzeria.
+Learn about Native Americans, Spanish conquistadors, early railroads and 1950s diners at the Kansas Museum of History.

 More information: (785) 234-1030; visittopeka.com